Swing Set

 the weakened land can sprout

-as the fruits and swing
+as the swing and the fruits

 of an astronomical divide